 Who We Are ~ Promise Land Farm

 My name is Amy Vine.
 I am a student of herbalism and for 18 years I have lived on Wildflower Way in Davisburg, MI next door to my sister Holly and her family.
 We were all raised in Clarkston, MI on quite a few acres of land with a large horse barn in our backyard.
 My parents were adoptive and foster parents because my dad believed in seeking out and providing for people who needed the most care.
 He provided us with a life full of experiences.
 Our dad was a Vietnam Veteran who became an entrepreneur so that he could make the money he needed to do the things in life he loved and our mom gave us a strong foundation in love for God and family.
 My parents “Promised Land” provided space for snowmobiles, animals, 4 wheelers, a swimming pond and a sledding hill.
 Of course, there were animals of all kinds.
 When someone asked him once, Jerry, Alpacas, really, why?
 He said, well, why not?
 That was my dad.
-He knew who he was and was willing to work hard to make his dreams a reality and didn’t answer to anyone but the Lord.
+He knew who he was and was willing to work hard to make his dreams a reality.

 Where We Came From & Where We Are Going